-The natural lands, abundant wetlands and riparian areas in the Battle River watershed make it an extremely rich and diverse landscape.
-The Battle River provides critical habitat for numerous wildlife species, including waterfowl, songbirds, ungulates and various sportsfish.
+The natural lands, abundant wetlands, and riparian areas in the Battle River watershed make it an extremely rich and diverse landscape.
+The Battle River provides critical habitat for numerous wildlife species, including waterfowl, songbirds, ungulates, and various sportfish.
 It also contributes to the quality of life of local residents and visitors.
 The fact that the Battle River is prairie fed, not glacial fed like many other rivers in Alberta, also makes it unique.

 Why is the Battle River watershed important?

 The Battle River is the lifeblood of the Parkland Natural Region in east-central Alberta, supplying important water resources and an aquatic environment to plants, fish, and wildlife.
-The Battle River provides free ecoservices to everyone in the watershed, including: supplying and purifying water, reducing floods, offsetting drought, improving soil fertility, providing food, habitat, and providing beauty and recreation opportunities.
+The Battle River provides free ecosystem services to everyone in the watershed, including supplying and purifying water, reducing floods, offsetting drought, improving soil fertility, providing food and habitat, and providing beauty and recreation opportunities.

 Maintaining these ecosystem services is essential to protecting the health and function of the watershed.
 A healthy, functioning watershed ensures sufficient flows and water quality for human needs and is important for protecting the ecosystem and biodiversity of the Battle River.

 The Battle River also supports the most important fishery in east Central Alberta.
-Fish found in the Battle River include: northern pike (above the Forestburg Dam) and northern pike, walleye, mooneye and goldeye (below the Forestburg Dam).
+Walleye, mooneye and goldeye can be found below the Forestburg Dam, and northern pike can be found both above and below it.

-The Battle River watershed provides critical habitat for numerous wildlife species, including waterfowl, songbirds, ungulates and a number of species considered to be endangered or threatened, including: piping plover, northern leopard frog, peregrine falcon, ferruginous hawk, burrowing owl, Spragues pipit, loggerhead shrike, long-billed curlew and prairie falcon.
+The Battle River watershed provides critical habitat for numerous wildlife species, including waterfowl, songbirds, ungulates, and a number of species considered to be endangered or threatened, including the piping plover, northern leopard frog, peregrine falcon, ferruginous hawk, burrowing owl, Sprague’s pipit, loggerhead shrike, long-billed curlew, and prairie falcon.

-The natural lands, abundant wetlands and riparian areas in the Battle River watershed make it an extremely rich and diverse landscape.
-Some experts have calculated that the ecosystem services provided by the Battle River are valued at approximately $3.5 million per year; the Battle River’s floodplains and wetlands provide an additional $80 million per year.
+Some experts have calculated that the ecosystem services provided by the Battle River are approximately $3.5 million per year; the Battle River’s floodplains and wetlands provide an additional $80 million per year.

 How do my activities impact the Battle River watershed?

-What can I do to protect the watershed?
+What you can do to protect the watershed

 Simple, everyday actions help!